 - 1 teaspoon thyme

-- 2 15-ounce cans white beans, drained (I used Great Northern beans)
+- 2 15-ounce cans white beans such as Great Northern beans, drained

 - 2-4 cups water or vegetable broth

 - 1/4-1 teaspoon hot smoked paprika or chipotle chili powder adjust to your personal heat level